mlabs-haskell/hydra-auction/doc/code_architecture.md

 * `CLI.Actions` contains REPL actions
 * `CLI.Config` contains work with dynamic and static config, which are JSON files parametrised by auction name.
-    * Static config should be written before starting to wor with auction.
+    * Static config should be written before starting to work with auction.
     * Dynamic config is created by our REPL, when user does `announce-auction` REPL action.